Former intelligence officials sue to end pre-publication review of writings

 "Under this system, government officials review and censor tens of thousands of submissions every year," it said.

-Current and former U.S. intelligence and military officials are required to submit writings or speeches to prepublication reviews to insure that they are not disclosing classified information.
+Current and former U.S. intelligence and military officials are required to submit writings or speeches to pre-publication reviews to insure they are not disclosing classified information.

 The plaintiffs said that review standards differ between agencies and former officials are subjected to the procedures "without regard to their level of access to sensitive information."